HOW DOES A STUDENT APPLY TO ATTEND THE ULW?

 - Participants develop a national network of peers and scientists who they can connect with their peers back at school.

 HOW DOES THE STUDENT BENEFIT?

-- Students will get to explore careers in the atmospheric sciences, learn about leadership, gain professional skills, and come away with a peer network that will provide support for years.
+- Students will get to develop leadership skills, explore careers in the atmospheric sciences, gain professional skills, and come away with a peer network that will provide support for years.